Albert-Z-Guo/Statistical-Language-Modeling/Recurrent Neural Network Regularization/README.md

 - `run_mode`       is the low level implementation of LSTM cell to choose from `CUDNN`, `BASIC`, or `BLOCK`, representing cudnn_lstm, basic_lstm, and lstm_block_cell classes; default is `CUDNN`

 ### Results
+For `model_choice=small` configuration:

 | Number Token Class | Test Perplexity|
 |--------------------|----------------|
 | rounds             | 798            |
 | days               | 209            |
 | years              | 398            |

+It is worth to note that when `num_steps` is 1 in test mode, token perplexities obtained are in the reasonable ranges.
+However, during training and validation, token perplexities are somehow much higher using the method described above.

+This may be due to the reason that during training and validation, since the `num_steps` is greater than one, there are large chunks of overlaps (depending on the length of `num_steps`) between the generated `x` and `y` pairs (see `ptb_producer` in `reader.py`).
+For such cases, the tokens may have much lower probabilities in the overlapping region as compared to tokens at the right-most predicted steps, resulting in much higher perplexities.

+In other words, in test mode, `num_steps` is 1 and thus there is no overlapping region between the `x` and `y` pairs, resulting in appropriate token perplexities.